progrium/duplex/README.md

 ### Core C Implementation (libdpx)

-Alpha status, not tested in production.
-Use at your own risk, report lots of bugs for fixing.
+Seems to work (tm).

 The basic workflow for using `dpx-c` is the following:

 * Initialise a worker context, so that all operations happen on the worker thread: `dpx_context *c = dpx_init();`
 * Initialise a peer that will utilise that context: `dpx_peer *p = dpx_peer_new(c);`
-* Report lots of bugs.
+* Use happily and/or report lots of bugs.

 #### Requirements: